 - Board of Directors created in 2105 with volunteers from around the country with broad range of background and expertise.

 - First executive director hired in December 2015.

 - Members in 26 states.

-Purpose: To educate stakeholders about postgraduate nurse practitioner training programs, to advocate for support and investment in such programs, and to provide a vehicle for accrediting them in primary care, in specialty care, and in sub-specialty care.
+Purpose: To educate stakeholders about postgraduate nurse practitioner training programs that provide additional elective training experience for novice, fully credentialed nurse practitioners, to advocate for support and investment in such programs, and to provide a vehicle for accrediting these training programs primary and specialty care.

 The Consortium intends to seek federal recognition as an accrediting organization.